 Improving accuracy through data event triggers and smart forms

-Every assessment returned needs to go through an initial assessment.
+Every vendor risk assessment returned needs to go through an initial examination.
 Do the responses look plausible?
 Is any data missing or unusual?
 Origami Risk can use data events to examine the submission and scan for anomalies or red flags.
 Assessments requiring additional follow up can be escalated for further review, or automatically sent back to the respondent with requests for clarification.
 Having the system make a first pass “credibility check” speeds up the process and ensures that questionable data gets the scrutiny it warrants.

 Form design can also significantly improve data accuracy.
 By using drop downs, which can be customized for each type of vendor or risk profile, the data collected is standardized, consistent, and easier to analyze.
 Contingent data fields can also be set to appear only when a respondent answers a question with a specific response — otherwise, the fields remain hidden to avoid creating unnecessary confusion.
 When considering assessment design, look for ways to eliminate potential ambiguity in responses.
 This requires flexible forms that can be easily tailored to the many types and profiles of third parties your organization works with, as each one may require a different approach to assessment design.